Azure/avocado/README.md

 **IMPORTANT**: The error may point to a previous API version. **This does not mean this is a false positive**!
 It means that the previous API version has an API path that is missing from the default API version.

+**Common scenarios where Avocado fails your PR correctly**:

-**Common valid scenario**: Often the API path is missing from the default API version due to casing mismatch; e.g. the path in the new API version has `resourceGroups` in it while the previous one has `resourcegroups`.
+- Often the API path is missing from the default API version due to casing mismatch; e.g. the path in the new API version has `resourceGroups` in it while the previous one has `resourcegroups`.
 See examples below.
+- If Avocado reports missing a path that you have **intentionally deprecated** or **intentionally removed** but the API version is publicly released (GA, generaly available, not in preview) first you need to get
+Breaking Change Board approval.
+Follow the breaking change process from step 1 in [this diagram](https://aka.ms/pr-diagram).
+If you already got such approval in a previous PR, follow the [suppression guide].
+Mention the scenario you identified.

-**Known invalid scenarios**: Avocado may incorrectly report failures in following two scenarios:
+**Known scenarios where Avocado reports false positive**: Avocado may incorrectly report failures in following two scenarios:
 - Your API is deprecated/obsolete [#6627](https://github.com/Azure/azure-sdk-tools/issues/6627) (example case in [PR 24771](https://github.com/Azure/azure-rest-api-specs/pull/24771#issuecomment-1660776189))
 - Your API is using the service group folder [#6201](https://github.com/Azure/azure-sdk-tools/issues/6201)

-If you are dealing with one of these scenarios, please follow the [suppression guide].
+If you are dealing with one of these scenarios, follow the [suppression guide].
 Mention the scenario you identified.

 **When this error can be suppressed**: If the missing API path is deprecated then you can suppress this error.
 Follow this [suppresion guide].